Snehaloges/HireHub_JobPortal/README.md

 ## Learning Outcome

-Learned to build a web application with Flask.
+-Learned to build a web application with Flask.

-Gained experience with routing, templates, forms, sessions, and basic authentication.
+-Gained experience with routing, templates, forms, sessions, and basic authentication.

-Practiced virtual environment setup and dependency management.
+-Practiced virtual environment setup and dependency management.

-Learned debugging and problem-solving while integrating multiple features.
+-Learned debugging and problem-solving while integrating multiple features.

-Got basic exposure to CI/CD with Jenkins for automated project deployment.
+-Got basic exposure to CI/CD with Jenkins for automated project deployment and Postman Testing.